Rule 3 Periods, Time Factors and Substitutions

 1. Penalty administration.

-4. Injury timeout for a player of the offensive team only.
-The play clock is set to 40 seconds for an injury to a player of the defensive team.
+5. Injury timeout for a player of the offensive team only.
+The play clock is set to 40 seconds for an injury to a player of the defensive team except after a charged team timeout or when the game is stopped for the Two-Minute Timeout.

 d.
 Device Malfunction.
 If a visual 40/25-second timing device becomes inoperative, both coaches shall be notified by the referee immediately and both clocks shall be turned off.